Do I need to purchase a webfont license to use your typefaces in web projects?

 Can I use your typefaces with @font-face?

 Yes!
-A webfont license can be purchased for a select number of our fonts.
+A webfont license can be purchased for most of our fonts.
 For a one-time fee, you’ll receive two web-specific formats – EOT and WOFF – that can be hosted on your own server.
 If you’d like to extend browser support or prefer the ease of using a webfont service, the purchased fonts can be hosted and served by Typekit, too.
 If you already have a Typekit account, the fonts are added to your existing plan at no additional charge.
 New Typekit users can host the fonts with any of their plans, including their free Trial plan.
 To start using our fonts with @font-face, the first step is to purchase a webfont license available exclusively on our website.
 You can find more general information about our webfonts scheme in our help section.

 Can I serve OTFs, TTFs or another format that isn’t WOFF or EOT?

-Our webfont license does not allow any other font format to be served besides the WOFFs and EOTs provided by us.
+Our webfont license doesn’t allow any other font format to be served besides the WOFFs and EOTs provided by us.
 Font replacement techniques such as Cufon or typeface.js are also not allowed by either our desktop or webfont license.